dylanccli/otsu-website-assessment/README.md

 - `Node 18+`
 - `npm` package manager

-## Project setup

-- `npm install` (you may safely ignore any warnings during installation)
-- `npm run dev`
-- `npm run build` && `npm run start`
-- `npm run lint` (should finish with **'No ESLint warnings or errors'**)

-## Candidate task — "Our Team" page

-Build a web page that displays employees' information grouped into Executives, Board of Directors, and Staff sections.

-### Information provided

-- Header and Footer components (see `app/layout.js`)
-- Data for 4 Executives (images, full names, positions) (see `app/employees.js`)
-- Data for 7 Board of Directors (images, full names, positions) (see `app/employees.js`)
-- Data for 14 Staff (images, full names, positions) (see `app/employees.js`)
-- OTSU brand colours, fonts, and images available in the repo
-- Next.js Documentation (App Router): https://nextjs.org/docs
-- You may use any additional packages/libraries you prefer

-### Requirements

-- Serve the webpage at `/` url route (see `app/page.js`)
-  - Bonus points: Implement the page at `/our-team` or `/contact-us/our-team` url route
-- Display all employees with their image, full name, and position grouped into Executives, Board of Directors, and Staff sections
-- Implement a responsive layout that works on mobile and desktop
-- Use the provided brand colours and assets where necessary
-- You may use any CSS implementation you prefer (e.g. raw CSS, CSS Modules, Tailwind CSS, etc.)
-- All images include meaningful `alt` text
-- Use semantic HTML and proper heading structure (`h1`, `h2`, ...)
-- Should run on the latest versions of Chrome, Firefox, and Safari

-### Deliverables & submission

-- A working Next.js project submitted either as a GitHub repository or a ZIP file
-- Include a short summary anywhere in this file (`README.md`) describing your approach and any important decisions or trade-offs

 ## Summary

+This is the link to the website: https://otsu-website-assessment.vercel.app/

-I implemented the "Our Team" page using Next.js App Router, displaying employees grouped into Executives, Board of Directors, and Staff sections.
-Each member card includes a circular profile image, name, and title, with meaningful alt text for accessibility.
-The layout uses CSS Grid for responsiveness, adapting from single-column on mobile to multi-column on desktop.
-I chose CSS Modules for styling to keep components scoped and maintainable.
-No external libraries were added beyond what's provided, ensuring a lightweight implementation.
-The page passes ESLint checks and uses semantic HTML with proper heading hierarchy.
+I built the "Our Team" page using the Next.js App Router, with employees grouped into Executives, Board of Directors, and Staff.
+Each member is displayed in a reusable employee card that includes their profile image, full name, and title.
+I also added `alt` text to support accessibility.

----

-Thank you for taking the time to complete and submit this assessment.
+For the layout, I designed it mobile-first using CSS Grid so it flows as a single column on smaller screens and expands into multiple columns on larger screens.
+This ensures the page is fully responsive across desktop and mobile.
+For styling, I used CSS Modules to keep everything maintainable.

+To give the project more of a finished website feel, I also added some placeholder navigation buttons in the header.
+While they don’t link anywhere, they help the page look more complete.
+I also matched some of the colours directly from the official OTSU website so that the design felt consistent with their brand identity.

+Finally, I kept the implementation lightweight by avoiding unnecessary external libraries, ensured semantic HTML with proper heading structure, and confirmed the page passed all ESLint checks.
+Overall, my goal was to make the page responsive, accessible, and on-brand while keeping the codebase clean and easy to maintain.